Cashless society: Centralised control

+Reliance on Telecommunications Infrastructure

+Digital transactions generally require a connection via internet or other telecommunications network, preventing the use of digital payment in remote areas without connection to such networks.
+Commerce can also come to a halt when economies relying such networks go down, as happened in Belet Hawo, Somalia during battles in July 2025.

 Criticism in Sweden

-Sweden is one of the best examples of the results of efforts to create a cashless society.
 Sweden is exceptional in that the amount of cash in circulation has reduced substantially.
 Swedish society changed profoundly from 2000 to 2017 due to attempts to replace all cash with digital payment methods.
 The concept of cash-free bank branches began in Sweden between 2000 and 2005, with a cashless branch being a step towards an upcoming closure of that branch.
 From around 2008, Swedish banks began giving special hardware to their customers that could be used to process financial transactions (like digital payments of invoices) from home.
-People still had the choice to use cash, however, and those who so wished could still do business in cash at the bank offices that remained.
+People still had the choice to use cash, however, and those who wished to do so could still do business in cash at the bank offices that remained.

 This trend began around 2008, and peaked in connection with the 2015–17 exchange of all Swedish coins and banknotes (except for the 10 kronor coin).
 According to the banks' head offices, cash was no longer required as withdrawals and deposits were possible (in limited amounts) through machines.
 But for "safety regulations", the maximum amount a bank customer could withdraw was about 5,000 to 10,000 SEK per week, and similar "security rules" for deposits were established as well.
 Later, all the major regular banks with branches began an enforced process of either closing down branches or making them "cash-free".
 Today very few cash handling bank branches still exist.